How To Create To Do Lists In WordPress

 … the item disappears from the “To-Do” list …

-And displays in the ‘Completed Items’ table located in the main screen of the ‘To-Do List’ plugin …
+And displays in the ‘Completed Items’ table located in the ’To-Do List’ screen …

 Additional Plugin Information

-The Cleverness plugin provides added functionality that lets you display to-do lists on your WordPress site using widgets, and add a list to content inside a post or page using short codes.
+The Cleverness To-Do List plugin provides additional functions that let you display a to-do list on your WordPress website using widgets, and display lists on content inside a post or page using short codes.

-To add to-do lists to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you want your to-do list to display …
+To add a to-do list to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you would like your list to appear …

-Your to-do list will now display wherever you have inserted the widget (e.g. the sidebar menu, footer, etc.)
+Your to-do list will now display wherever you have inserted the widget (i.e. the sidebar menu, footer, etc.)

-You can also add to-do lists and checklists on your site using short codes.
+You can also add lists and checklists on your site by placing short codes into your content.

 To access the plugin’s shortcode documentation, click on To-Do List > To-Do List from the admin menu …